 Why you will Love this Recipe

-We’re sharing our tips on how to melt and temper chocolate the right way so you end up with shiny and non-sticky chocolate covered strawberries that have a little crunch when you bite into them.
+- Proven method – We’re sharing our tips on how to temper (melt) chocolate to achieve shiny and non-sticky chocolate-covered strawberries that have a little crunch when you bite into them.

 The Best Chocolate for Dipping Strawberries